Frequently Asked Questions For Our Church and School Partners

 Nomination: Though we welcome self-initiated applicants, we know that pastors and teachers are often in the best position to identify potential in their students and to help students integrate an experience into the ongoing life of their community.
 All Trailhead applicants must secure the nomination of a sponsoring pastor or teacher.
 Nominations are capped at three students per church, and total program space is limited to approximately twenty-five participants per residency session.

 We'd ask that you be a little imaginative in choosing students to nominate.
 Trailhead can be a rich opportunity for students with conventional gifts for leadership.
-But as scripture abundantly teaches, extraordinary charisma, extroversion, or confidence are not prerequisites for participation in God’s work.
+But as scripture abundantly demonstrates, extraordinary charisma, extroversion, or confidence are not prerequisites for participation in God’s work.
 In the nomination process, you might especially consider students:

 - who are quiet but thoughtful;